Applying Artificial Intelligence in chemical engineering

-This is a fully funded PhD studentship opportunity which combines the fields of chemical engineering and artificial intelligence.
+This is a self funded PhD studentship opportunity which combines the fields of chemical engineering and artificial intelligence.
 This research project will investigate cutting-edge machine learning and develop Artificial Intelligence for application in chemical process prediction and reactor control automation.

 One of the key challenges to be solved in this exciting project is that the current techniques for process control lack the ability to handle dynamic situations whereby process conditions can change in a seemingly random way to specific changes in operation.
 Through Big Data and Artificial Intelligence (AI), it is possible to overcome this limitation and with world-leading research, AI may offer improved process control over traditional control loops.
 This innovative project aims to make strides towards finding novel solutions to this real world problem by investigating machine and deep learning algorithms on a scaled chemical reactor with inputs that can be gradually incorporated and adjusted to increase the complexity of the system.